RedMadness/vega-ui/docs/guide/vega-layout.md

 ::: info

-If you want to create a full-page layout with a fixed header, you need to set `height: 100vh` for the parent DOM element.\
+To achieve the effect that only the part in the `default` slot is scrollable, you need to set a fixed height for the parent DOM element.\
-With this setup, only the content inside `<template #default>` will be scrollable.
+For example, if you want to create a full-page layout you can to set `height: 100vh` for the parent `<div>`.

 :::